fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch3.md

 d) It exposes personal identifiable information to the public

 ?
-True or False: if your data has PHI or PII you cannot make your analysis open source or reproducible.
+True or False - if your data has PHI or PII you cannot make your analysis open source or reproducible.

 a) TRUE - There is no methods that will allow you to share your methods and data in a safe way.
 B) FALSE! - These are not mutually exclusive goals! but will take a bit of thoughtful planning and using controlled access methods so that all individuals' data are well protected!